PLOT/MOVIE SPOILERS BELOW

 He killed an innocent psychologist at the end, if I need to remind you…

 Yes, we can understand and empathize with Arthur.
-No, he wasn’t given a fair shake in life.
-And no, we do not need to support what he does.
+Yes, he wasn’t given a fair shake in life.
+No, we do not need to support what he does.

 Joker is the most iconic villain of all time.
-You know, the little v-word synonymous with “bad guy”?
+You know, the little v-word that is synonymous with “bad guy”?

 If someone invited me on their talk show to make fun of me, sign me up!
 Going on talk shows is the best way to promote your brand.
-If people ridicule you on said show, so what?
-Bad press is better than no press.
+The only thing worse than being talked about negatively, is to not be talked about at all.

-When Arthur went on the show, it was his opportunity to make the best of it.
+When Arthur was brought onto Murray’s show, it was his opportunity to make the best of it.
 He had the chance to turn the “Joker” moniker into a household name: i.e. the hack comedian that tells bad jokes.

-Arthur had been mired in the slums of Gotham all of his life.
-Murray was his ticket out.
+Arthur had been mired in the slums of Gotham, and Murray was his ticket out.

-When Murray first met Arthur in the dressing room, he assumed his guest was there to play a character.
-Arthur showed up wearing face paint, would you have taken him seriously?
-Hey, I wouldn’t have.
+When Murray first met Arthur in the dressing room, he assumed Arthur was there to play a character (I mean, Arthur showed up wearing face paint, would you have taken him seriously?).
+And the best part of it?

 Murray was more than willing to play along.